Mehver/iController/README.md

 ### 3.4 Compile / Package

-**Windows**

-Directly run `auto-py-to-exe` or use `./bin/packaging/win-onefile.bat` to package the application.
+Directly run `auto-py-to-exe` or use `win-onefile.bat` / `mac-onefile.sh` in `./bin/packaging/` to package the application.
 Note that after testing, some Python v3.10.x versions may have mysterious errors.
 Only Python v3.10.10 is recommended.

-**macOS**

-Currently, no complete packaging process is set up.

 ## 4 Built With / Tech Stack